 Region: Ötztal Valley

-A sigh breaks the silence.
-“Can’t we just stay here?” my dad asks.
-Just south of the Wenderkogel mountain, I’m sitting on a rock with my parents.
-This is our first stop today.
-However, it’s not the first and definitely not the last place where we are going to stay for a while.
-Our first stop will be in Köfels – a Viller high above Ötztal Valley.
-A church, an old restaurant, a little row of houses, more animals than humans – picture-perfect – even the clock decided to stop here!
+A sigh breaks the silence: “Can’t we just stay here?” my dad asks.
+I’m sitting with my parents on a rock just south of the Wenderkogel mountain.
+It is our first stop of the day, but it certainly won’t be our last.
+We are in Köfels, a village high above the Ötztal Valley.
+A church, an old restaurant, a little row of houses, more animals than humans – picture-perfect – even the clock decided to stop here.

 Category: Hiking